- Austin College Thinking Green

 Dr. David Baker and his students maintain and operate the Austin College Weather Station.
 The station records standard meteorological observations and surface variables such as soil moisture, soil temperature, solar radiation, infrared radiation, and soil heat flux.
 The latter measurements enable energy balance calculations.
 Typical weather stations do not collect these additional observations, making Austin College the only U.S. liberal arts college that records these important climate variables.

 People and places are inextricably linked in social-ecological systems around the world.
 Dr. Mari Elise Ewing examines the influence of manmade and natural capital on the resilience and adaptive capacity of agricultural systems.
 She uses historical data, interviews, and agent-based modeling to understand how farmers’ and ranchers’ land use decisions respond to changes in circumstances.
-Dr. Ewing recently joined our faculty and looks forward to involving students in this research.
+Dr. Ewing looks forward to involving students in this research.

 Dr. Wayne Meyer, his students, and colleagues study habitat requirements of breeding grassland birds.
 Their work directly informs habitat management decisions at a large nearby U.S. Fish and Wildlife Service National Wildlife Refuge.
 The Fish and Wildlife Service uses their data to inform their management of Hagerman National Wildlife Refuge.